madmaxx09/minishell/README.md

 - ./minishell
 - have fun trying to break it

-Each input is treated in 3 steps, the input is tokenized and added to this structure:
+Each input is treated in 3 steps:
+1 : the input is tokenized and added to this structure:

     typedef enum s_tokens
     {